CDC is criticized for failing to communicate, promises to do better

 Walensky's pledge to hold more briefings "is a helpful development," he says.
 "The question is going to be the frequency that they commit to holding regular press briefings, what the topics are, what the messages are."

-CDC didn't respond to NPR's question about how often the agency plans to hold CDC-led briefings.
+CDC didn't respond to NPR's question about how often the agency plans to hold agency-led briefings.

-Frieden hopes that the agency's new commitment to speak directly to the public "will be an inflection point in rebuilding confidence in CDC."
+Frieden hopes that CDC will live up to its promise and speak directly to the public more often.

 "It's better for everyone," he says.
 "It's better for CDC because they can explain themselves.
 It's better for the administration because you're better off if you have a CDC that people trust.
 And it's better for the public because you can understand the guidance."